There are 13 shortline railways in Saskatchewan.

-The shortline railways are used to transport products such as grain, oil and wood and provide important links between remote delivery points and the larger national rail lines of CN and CP Railway.
+The shortline railways are used move things like grain, oil and wood and link to the larger national rail lines of CN and CP Railway.

 In total, there are more than 2,000 km of railways under provincial jurisdiction.